project-chip/connectedhomeip/src/controller/python/ADVANCED_USAGE.md

 (gdb)
 ```

-The frame #0 and frame #1 are the function frame in the CHIP C++ library, the
+The frame #0 and frame #1 are the function frames in the CHIP C++ library, the
-other frames lives in the Python intepreter so you can ignore it.
+other frames live in the Python intepreter so you can ignore it.